alexankitty/myrient-global-search/README.md

 # Requirements
 1. nodejs
 2. npm
-3. Requires at least 2.5GB worth of memory to complete the crawl
+3. Requires at least 1.1GB worth of memory to complete the crawl
+4. Requires roughly 2.1GB worth of memory to complete indexing.
+Once done idle memory usage is about 1.1GB.
+Consider using swap in a low memory environment.

 # Self-Hosting